Impotence vs. sterility

 - surgery to repair a physical problem with the testicles

-- treatments to cure the infection or the disease that’s causing infertility
+- treatments to treat an infection or disease that’s causing infertility

-Also, in vitro fertilization or artificial insemination (in which sperm are injected right into the woman’s uterus) are procedures used to achieve conception when infertility is an issue.
+Also, in vitro fertilization or artificial insemination (in which sperm are injected right into the cervix or uterus) are procedures used to achieve conception when infertility is an issue.

 Both impotence and infertility can be hard to discuss, even with your doctor.
 But being open about your condition can help improve your sex life and ensure you get the correct treatment.